 What is an IDA?

 Individual Development Accounts (IDAs) were created to encourage savings, investment and asset accumulation among moderate income and working families.
-Assets – such as a home, a college education or a business – enable even low-income families to move into the economic mainstream.
+Assets – such as a home, a college education or a business – enable low-income families to move into the economic mainstream.

 - Buy a first home